Scombes/Austin_crime_reports/README.md

 # City of Austin, TX Crime Reports 2016 - 2022
-## Using data from the city of Austin, TX, to explore and discover trends in reported Crimes.
+## Using data from the city of Austin, TX, to explore and discover trends in reported crimes.

 [Download Data](https://data.austintexas.gov/Public-Safety/Crime-Reports/fdj4-gpfu)